What is Water Pump, its Function, Diagram, Types, and How it Works?

 Clogging or corrosion can also damage the pump.
 Overheating due to other issues in the cooling system can prematurely wear out bearings, leading to pump failure.

-Bad impeller design, a loose impeller, or improperly installed impeller can prevent pump failure.
+Bad impeller design, a loose impeller, or an improperly installed impeller can prevent pump failure.
 It is crucial to have your water pump inspected and replaced if necessary to prevent costly engine repairs.

 Symptoms Of A Bad Water Pump